JRodriguez012/IT1025/Lab6/readme.md

 ## Internet Security
 ### HTTP and Client-Server Model
+Hypertext Transfer Protocol (HTTP) is a protocol used for viewing web pages.
 ### Protocols for Secure HTTP

 ## Securing your Web Browser
 ### Reasons to Secure Browser
+As web browsers are frequently used, you should secure your browser to reduce the risk of your computer being compromised.
+An unsecure browser can lead to computer problems caused potentially by spyware being installed or even an intruder taking control of your computer.
+Attackers often compromise computers by exploiting vulnerabilities in web browsers through compromised or malicious websites.
 ### Risk Explained

 ## Internet Programming